ihavethatonvinyl/blog/content/essays/down-by-the-river-my-neil-young-experience.md

 P.S.
 I told this story to friends and family the next day and got some interesting feedback.
 My Dad told me I should probably quit because I was never going to top that!
 But I think the best was my buddy Daniel, who was also at the show, said that after all my years of listening to music and going to shows the Rock Gods were smiling down on me and giving me that experience.

 Karma is real kids!

+*Donald Wells is a full time music aficionado (and also runs a hardware store).
+He has been listening to new artists and going to live shows for the last 30 years and he shares his love of music with his two young adult children.
+He recently started a blog writing about his experiences.
+The Cresting Sound Wave is his love letter to music and musicians.
+You can follow him at @donwells.bsky.social*

 .